• Skip to primary navigation

 3. Monetary wealth, with ample accumulations.

 Hardly.
 We’ve been downsizing for a quarter of our lives.
 In fact, we never really upsized.
 Instead of making the choice to buy a new home, we chose to retire in our older one.
 We’ve updated it, adding beauty to it on the inside and the outside as God gave us opportunity.
-We’ve taken trips, (some were gifts, and some our own purchases), and we’ve paid our bills on time.
+We’ve taken trips, (some were gifts, and some were our own purchases), and we’ve paid our bills on time.
 We haven’t scrimped, and we owe no debts.

 God’s Faithfulness to Us